 In 33 years of asking these questions, the answers are clear: Giraffe Heroes are motivated by the personal meaning their actions add to their lives, meaning flowing from helping solve important public problems, from making life better for other people.

 After decades of climbing mountains and dodging bullets in wars and revolutions around the globe.
-Graham shares the stories of how he painfully learned the same lessons--that the secret to a life of meaning is giving back.
+I share my own stories of how I painfully learned the same lessons--that the secret to a life of meaning is giving back.

-Then he challenges his audiences: what can each of them do to leverage the skills, contacts and resources that already sustain their business lives to help solve a public problem significant to them?
-Graham's challenges are tough but in the language his audiences understand.
+Then I challenges his audiences: what can each of them do to leverage the skills, contacts and resources that already sustain their business lives to help solve a public problem significant to them?
+MY challenges are tough but in the language my audiences understand.
 Everyone has unique opportunities to make a difference, he says.
 What public problem has your name on it?
 Find that problem, and then tackle it with everything you've got.
 It'll help solve the problem; and it'll add meaning, passion and deep satisfaction to your own life.

 [Focus: high school kids]

-Teens pay attention when John Graham asks them what they care about.
-The author of It’s Up to Us, a handbook for teens, Graham uses an easy tone and style, and plenty of dramatic stories, to show students that nothing is more important than living a meaningful life, and that the surest path to that meaning is service.
-“You can find thousands of ways to make a difference,” he says, as he offers practical tools for the search.
+Teens pay attention when I ask them what they care about.
+As author of It’s Up to Us, a handbook for teens, I use an easy tone and style, and plenty of dramatic stories, to show students that nothing is more important than living a meaningful life, and that the surest path to that meaning is service.
+“You can find thousands of ways to make a difference,” I tell them, as I offer practical tools for the search.
 “Find the ones that excite you and go for them with everything you’ve got.”